Lake City, Nevada County, California: Early history

 In 1858, the Eureka Lake Co., which had taken over the Irwin ditch, laid out a town, anchored by its district office.
 Inspired by a reservoir or "lake" the Company had built, it was named Lake City.
 Politically, it was part of Bloomfield Township.
 That same year, the Lake City Hotel, also called the French Hotel, opened, with a restaurant and a saloon.
 In 1862, a third hotel, the Bordas, opened next to the French Hotel.
 In addition to the hotels, the town had several stores, a tailor shop, and a saw mill, which burned down in 1871.
 The town also had a canvas hose factory and a number of homes.

 Lake City had its own school and election districts.
 A Catholic church was consecrated in 1872.
 The population at its heyday was estimated at about 300.

 By 1880, the town had been reduced to one hotel, one store, one saloon, a blacksmith shop, a livery stable and several homes.
 The 1880 census counted 93 residents.

 Prominent residents

 Henry Arnold took over the Bell Brothers hotel, which burned down in 1859.
 He rebuilt the hotel, now called Arnold House, and held several prominent balls there.
 He also experimented with planting fruit trees on his ranch, managing to produce very large apples.
 At times, Lake City was referred to as Arnold's Ranch.

 Julius Poquillon, a prominent miner and engineer on the Ridge, opened the Lake City Hotel, complete with French restaurant, in 1858.
 Reportedly, he sold memberships in the Lake City Yacht Club.

 In 1860, Poquillon sold his hotel to Marius Dominique and Henrietta Bremond, who renamed it Bremond House, and operated it until it burned in 1872.
-The family continued to operate a hotel in nearby North Bloomfield.
+The family continued to run a hotel in nearby North Bloomfield.